×

 In progress 2025

-Where other villages are built around a church or characteristic square, the new centre of Krimpen is situated around a large car park.
-It feels as if the built "body" of Krimpen behind the dike, which once started as a ribbon village on the dike, lacks an appealing "face".
-While a human "Heart of Krimpen" cannot do without a face and vice versa.
+Residents of Krimpen aan den IJssel want a vibrant village center with terraces, a diverse range of shops, and cultural organizations.
+However, having something in common with someone goes beyond simply enjoying a drink on a terrace or doing some grocery shopping at the DIRK.
+While other villages are built around a church or a characteristic square, Krimpen's proposed center is situated around a large parking lot.
+It feels as if the built-up area of Krimpen behind the dike, which once began as a ribbon village along the rivers, lacks an appealing "face."
+A human "Heart of Krimpen" needs a face, and vice versa.

 Kind regards, Edwin Stolk.